butter-cookie-kitkat/kitkat-bot/README.md

 - You'll need to create a `.env` file at the root of the project with the contents provided [here](https://github.com/butter-cookie-kitkat/developer-guide/blob/master/kitkat-bot/.env)

-- After that it's a simple as running `npm start`!
+- After that it's a simple as running `npm run start`!

 #### Adding Sound Effects